Jaydee8652/EspressoBatch/README.md

  - 3:
 References and updates a .csv stored locally / on github to submit requests to slurm.
-Created 'REFCODE_batch.txt' to store the time and location of the batch.
+Creates 'REFCODE_batch.txt' to store the time and location of the batch.
 Will only run calculations not flagged as previously batched.

 Batches 'batchCount' every run to avoid requesting too many resources at once.